PennLINC/qsiprep/docs/workflows.rst

 performed only if the ``SliceTiming`` metadata field is found for the input dataset.

-A (very) high-level view of the simplest pipeline (for a single-band dataset with only one task, single-run, with no slice-timing information nor fieldmap acquisitions) is presented below:
+A (very) high-level view of the simplest pipeline (for a dataset with only one DWI series and no reverse PE b0 acquisitions) is presented below:

 .. workflow::